Compute

 Tags

 This setting is optional.
-Adding tags helps you better identify and manage your DB instances.
-Each instance supports up to 10 tags by default.
-To use more tags, contact customer service to apply for a quota of 20 tags.
+Adding tags helps you better identify and manage your instances.
+A maximum of 20 tags can be added for each instance.

-If your organization has configured a tag policy for GeminiDB Redis, you need to add a tag to the instance based on the tag policy.
+If your organization has configured a tag policy for your GeminiDB Redis instance, you need to add a tag to the instance based on the tag policy.
 If the tag does not comply with the tag policy, the instance may fail to be created.
 Contact the organization administrator to learn details about the tag policy.

 A tag consists of a tag key and a tag value.